Dre Campbell Farm

 That’s right; planting tomatoes can help protect other plants in your garden.
 However, be sure to grow at least one companion plant nearby that will, in turn, protect your tomatoes from pests.

-Since many gardeners plan to have tomatoes anyway, knowing they can perform double duty is helpful.
+Since many gardeners plan to grow tomatoes anyway, knowing that they can double as a pest-repellent crop is helpful.

 Find a variety of high-quality tomatoes here.